ehrnjic/az_tf_autom_task/README.md

 # Teraforming AzureCloud Infrastructure

 This code is "terraforming" infrastructure on Azure Cloud service to run simple dotnet web application with database (https://github.com/ehrnjic/dotnetcore-sqldb-web-app).
-Here you can find the terraform code https://github.com/ehrnjic/az_tf_autom_task.
 I wrote the whole terraform code in one `main.tf` file, but it can be divided into separate files (variables, resources, outputs, etc.) when we have more complex implementations.

 Prerequisites: